Chicken & Broccoli Braid

 - 2 pkgs (8 oz or 235 g each) refrigerated crescent dough

 - 2 tbsp (30 mL) slivered almonds

-Preheat oven to 375°F. Chop chicken and broccoli using Food Chopper; place in Classic Batter Bowl.
-Chop bell pepper using Utility Knife; add to Batter Bowl.
-Press garlic over vegetable mixture using Garlic Press.
+Preheat the oven to 375°F(190°C).
+Chop the chicken and broccoli using a Food Chopper, and place the mixture in a Classic Batter Bowl.
+Chop the bell pepper using a Utility Knife, and add to the Batter Bowl.
+Press garlic over the vegetable mixture using a Garlic Press.

 Unroll 1 package of crescent dough; do not separate.
-Arrange longest sides of dough across width of Rectangle Stone.
-Repeat with remaining package of dough.
-Using Baker's Roller®, roll dough to seal perforations.
-On longest sides of Baking Stone, cut dough into strips 1 1/2 inches wide and 3 inches deep using Pairing Knife.
+Arrange the longest sides of the dough across the width of a Rectangle Stone.
+Repeat with the remaining package of dough.
+Using a Baker’s Roller®, roll the dough to seal the perforations.
+On the longest sides of the Baking Stone, cut dough into strips 1½" wide and 3" deep using a Paring Knife.
 (There will be 6 inches in the center for the filling.)

-Spread filling evenly over middle of dough.
-To braid, lift two opposite strips of dough up, twist once, then lay over filling so that ends meet at the center.
-Lightly pinch ends together.
+Spread the filling evenly over the middle of the dough.
+To braid, lift two opposite strips of dough up, twist once, then lay over filling so that the ends meet at the center.
+Lightly pinch the ends together.
 Continue alternating strips to form a braid.
 Tuck ends up to seal at end of braid.